Spmccon617/HTML-project/README.md

-# HTML-project
-Practicing HTML creating a web page
+Practicing HTML and css creating a web page